Martinic family

-The House of Martinic (also: Martinicové, z Martinicz or von Martinitz) was a Czech noble family from Bohemia, claimed to be descended from the old Vršovci clan.
+The Martinic family or House of Martinice (Martinicové or z Martinic, von Martinitz) was a Bohemian noble family, claimed to be descended from the old Vršovci clan.
 The family have been part of the Bohemian ancient nobility.
 As of 1322, the family possessed the castle Martinice near Votice in the southern part of Central Bohemia.
 Members include Jaroslav Bořita of Martinice, who was victim of the 1618 Defenestration of Prague.

 The family became extinct in the male line (1788), but the name survived in the Clam-Martinic family, when in 1791 Carl Josef, Count of Clam, a member of the old Austrian noble family Clam, married Maria Anna, Imperial Countess of Martinic.
 Their descendants include Austrian statesman Heinrich Clam-Martinic.